 I remember talking with a gal who told me she had finally done the fourth step inventory sober.
 I started to laugh as soon as I heard her say she had done the fourth step sober, since the twelve steps are part of a program about sobriety.
 Thankfully, I caught myself before the laugh escaped because she was completely serious.

 “Oh yeah,” she went on, “I’ve done the fourth step loads of time not sober.”

-I remember thinking, well yeah, I was past the point of using alcohol, illegal drugs and misusing legal drugs by the time I came to Celebrate Recovery, but thinking back on my prior way of life I could quickly and easily imagine myself going through inventory and self-medicating the pain with chemical substances.
+I remember thinking, well yeah, actually, I can understand that.
+I was past the point of using alcohol, illegal drugs and misusing legal drugs by the time I came to Celebrate Recovery, but thinking back on my prior way of life I could quickly and easily imagine myself going through inventory and self-medicating the pain with chemical substances.

 It’s challenging enough to face hard realities about our life and ourselves without feeling judged, condemned and having people tell us if we just did A, B and C we’d be set, or “you just need to ‘fill in the blank.’ ” Those kinds of quick fixes feel insulting to me mainly.
 It feels to me like, Really?
 That’s it?
 That’s all I need to do?
 Well, silly, stupid me, why haven’t I seen the light til you waltzed into my life with all that brilliance.
 Ah, well, I was that girl once and I still struggle with it sometimes.